 At least one author will need to be registered and attend the conference for publication and presentation of an accepted contribution.
-Conference registration will be made available on the Audio Mostly website in due course.
+Conference registration is now available.

 If you use LaTeX, please note that you may have to update your TeX distribution (e.g. TeXLive, MikTeX) and the acmart package to be able to compile using the 2017 ACM Master Article LaTeX Templates.